Johann I Josef, Prince of Liechtenstein

 Johann Josef as a teenager, 1776; Credit – Wikipedia

 Because he had an elder brother and was not expected to succeed to the throne of Liechtenstein, Johann Josef chose a military career in the Imperial Army of the Holy Roman Empire, of which Liechtenstein was a constituent state.
 At the age of 22, he joined the army with the rank of lieutenant.
 He participated in the Austro-Turkish War (1788 – 1791) and was promoted to the rank of colonel.
 Johann Josef gained prominence during the Napoleonic Wars.
-During the Napoleonic Wars of the early 19th-century, Holy Roman Emperor Franz II feared that Napoleon could take over his personal, hereditary Habsburg lands within the Holy Roman Empire, so in 1804 he proclaimed himself Emperor Franz I of Austria.
+During the Napoleonic Wars of the early 19th century, Holy Roman Emperor Franz II feared that Napoleon could take over his personal, hereditary Habsburg lands within the Holy Roman Empire, so in 1804 he proclaimed himself Emperor Franz I of Austria.
 As it turned out, Franz’s move was a wise one because the Holy Roman Empire was dissolved in 1806.

 Holy Roman Emperor Franz I (on the left) meeting Napoleon I, Emperor of the French (on the right) after the Battle of Austerlitz.
 Johann Joseph is standing in between the two emperors.
 Credit – Wikipedia

 Upon the death of his childless brother Alois I, Prince of Liechtenstein on March 24, 1805, Johan Josef became the reigning Prince of Liechtenstein.
 However, he continued his military career.
 Johann Josef was promoted to the rank of field marshal, became commander in chief of the army of the Austrian Empire, and led the Austrian army, the losing side, in the 1805 Battle of Austerlitz.
 He was later accused of making two unfavorable peace treaties with Napoleon.
-Both of these agreements were very favorable to Napoleon and unfavorable for Austria, and Johann Josef was accused of having little diplomatic ability.
+Both of these agreements were very favorable to Napoleon and unfavorable to Austria, and Johann Josef was accused of having little diplomatic ability.
 To avoid criticism, Johann Josef left the army in 1810 and shifted his activities to the administration and management of the estates.

-In 1806, Napoleon accepted the Principality of Liechtenstein into the Confederation of the Rhine that gave Liechtenstein more sovereignty than it ever had.
+In 1806, Napoleon accepted the Principality of Liechtenstein into the Confederation of the Rhine which gave Liechtenstein more sovereignty than it ever had.
 At the Congress of Vienna (1814 – 1815), which decided the political reorganization of Europe after the Napoleonic Wars and the defeat of Napoleon, the Principality of Liechtenstein was admitted as a sovereign member of the German Confederation, a political union of all German states.

 As Prince of Liechtenstein, Johann Josef carried out progressive reforms, and in 1818, however, he approved a new constitution that limited the monarch’s power.
 He established modern practices in agriculture and forestry and reorganized the government administration to meet modern needs.